Table of contents

 Tips on having a Dog Proof Christmas Tree

 Christmas time can be quite overwhelming for our pets.
-There is also the hazard that the Christmas tree and other holiday plants too, can be quite toxic for our dogs.
-How harmful these trees and plants obviously depend on the amount that the dog actually eats, but symptoms can vary from mild to extreme.
+There is also the hazard that the Christmas tree and other holiday plants can be entirely toxic for our dogs.
+How harmful these trees and plants depend on the amount that the dog eats, but symptoms can vary from mild to extreme.

 Positioning The Christmas Tree

-Even a dog that isn’t that interested in your Christmas tree might inadvertently knock a badly positioned tree over as he runs past it.
-If possible, make sure your tree is in a room that you can close off to your dog when you can’t be there to supervise him.
+Even a dog not interested in your Christmas tree might inadvertently knock a poorly positioned tree over as he runs past it.
+If possible, make sure your tree is in a room you can close off to your dog when you can’t supervise him.
 Place the tree in a corner, ideally secured to the wall (or to the ceiling – you can use an invisible fishing line to do this!).
-If it can be close to a power source to reduce trailing electric cables, so much the better.
+It is much better if it can be close to a power source to reduce trailing electric cables.

 Pine Needles and the dangers to dogs

 Pine needles can get stuck in unsuspecting paws – or even in a dog’s throat or intestines if they get that far, so if you have a real tree, sweep dropped needles up regularly.
 The oils from the fir tree can irritate your dog’s stomach and mouth.
-This will cause either vomiting or drooling, not something you want to be faced with on Christmas morning.
+This will cause either vomiting or drooling, which is not something you want to face on Christmas morning.

-If you can try and avoid anything that may shatter easily if it falls on the floor.
+Avoid anything that may shatter easily if it falls on the floor.
 This includes glass and other fragile ornaments.
-If you do have some fragile ornaments, then ensure they fixed very securely to the tree
+If you have some delicate ornaments, ensure they are securely fixed to the tree.

-However, nowadays you can get some great shatterproof ornaments to put on the tree or why not get the kids joining in the spirit of Christmas and take some out of paper – just like when I was a child.
-These paper decorations can help to have a dog-proof Christmas tree
+However, nowadays, you can get some great shatterproof ornaments to put on the tree, or why not get the kids joining in the spirit of Christmas and making some out of paper – just like when I was a child.
+These paper decorations can help to have a dog-proof Christmas tree.

 Cables from tree lights

-Dogs and especially puppies are very curious and inquisitive creatures.
-As a result when they suddenly see bright lights that are possibly dancing appear they are very likely going to investigate
+Dogs, and especially puppies, are curious creatures.
+As a result, when they suddenly see bright lights that are possibly dancing appear, they are very likely going to investigate

-If you are going to have lights on the tree, make sure they are not on the lower branches.
-It is also essential than any cords and cables are stuck down with electrical tape or ideally hidden out theway.
-If a dog manages to get hold of them it could cause an electric shock or burn their mouth
+If you have lights on the tree, ensure they are not on the lower bunches.
+It is also essential that any cords and cables are stuck down with electrical tape or, ideally, hidden out of the way.
+If a dog manages to get hold of them, it could cause an electric shock or burn their mouth.

-If you are looking to make your tree dog-friendly and safe then why not buy as battery-powered lights which are a much safer option
+If you are looking to make your tree dog-friendly and safe, then why not buy battery-powered lights, which are a much safer option

 Many pet owners have a festive room’ area.
-One idea is to have a puppy play pen.
-By using a puppy play pen this can create a barrier between your dog and the l the Christmas tree so it harder for your dog to access the tree whilst you are in the room.
+One idea is to have a puppy playpen.
+Using a puppy playpen can create a barrier between your dog and the Christmas tree, making it harder for your dog to access the tree while you are in the room.

-If you are busy around the house or going to leave the dog alone whilst you go shopping then I would recommend you shut the door to the room with the Christmas tree.
-It’s better to be safe than sorry
+If you are busy around the house or going to leave the dog alone whilst you go shopping, I recommend you shut the door to the room with the Christmas tree.
+It’s better to be safe than sorry.

 Hanging chocolate on the tree is probably inviting disaster.
-Not only might an eager dog knock the tree over on himself trying to reach tempting treats, but if he actually gets to the chocolate he could poison himself.
-Remember too, the other plants you have around your home at Christmas time.
+Not only might an eager dog knock the tree over on himself, trying to reach tempting treats, but if he gets to the chocolate, he could poison himself.
+Remember the other plants you had around your home at Christmas time.
 Although very decorative, Holly and Mistletoe are poisonous to our pets.